On the Impact of Black-box Deployment Strategies for Edge AI on Latency and Model Performance: Introduction

-The main contribution of this study is an in-depth empirical comparison between competing Edge AI deployment strategies to suggest recommendations for the deployment of DNN models for MLOps engineers.
-In particular, we compare strategies mapping 3 common black-box deployment operators (i.e., Partitioning, Early Exit, Quantization) and their combinations (Quantize Early Exit and Quantize Early Exit Partition) to 3 common deployment tiers (i.e., Mobile, Edge, Cloud) and their combinations in an Edge AI Environment.
-Second, for each of the Edge AI deployment strategies, this study evaluates the end-to-end (round trip) latency in an Edge AI setup (MEC tiers).
-The third contribution is our focus on measuring the latency of deployment strategies across a wide range of varying input (i.e., images) sizes using sequential inference requests.
+The main contribution of this study is an in-depth empirical comparison between competing Edge AI deployment strategies to suggest recommendations for deploying DNN models for MLOps Engineers.
+Specifically, we compare strategies mapping common black-box deployment operators, including the Identity operator (which serves as a baseline with no model transformation), Partitioned, Early Exit, Quantized, and their combinations (Quantized Early Exit [QE] and Quantized Early Exit Partitioned [QEP]) to three common deployment tiers (i.e., Mobile, Edge, and Cloud) and their combinations in an Edge AI environment.
+Second, for each of the Edge AI deployment strategies, we evaluate the end-to-end (round-trip) latency in an Edge AI setup (Mobile, Edge, and Cloud tiers).
+Third, we focus on measuring the latency of deployment strategies across a wide range of varying input (i.e., image) sizes using sequential inference requests.
 Our study analyzes the optimal trade-off in terms of inference latency and accuracy among competing Edge AI deployment strategies.
-We address the following research questions: \begin{itemize} \item {RQ1: What is the performance impact of single-tier deployment in an Edge AI Environment?} \item {RQ2: What is the performance impact of the Quantization operator within and across the tiers of the Edge AI Environment?} \item {RQ3: What is the performance impact of the Early Exiting operator within and across the tiers of the Edge AI Environment?} \item {RQ4: What is the performance impact of the Model Partitioning operator across the tiers of the Edge AI Environment?} \item {RQ5: What is the performance impact of Hybrid operators within and across the tiers of the Edge AI Environment?} \end{itemize} Answering the research questions formulated above will guide MLOps engineers and researchers in the AI field to better understand and assess the impact of how and where black-box models are deployed in an Edge AI Environment.
-The results of this paper are valuable for MLOps engineers who are debating on what would be the most feasible choice for performing inferences in the context of Edge AI.
+We address the following research questions: \begin{itemize} \item {RQ1: What is the impact of monolithic deployment in terms of inference latency and accuracy across the considered tiers?} \item {RQ2: What is the impact of the Quantized operator in terms of inference latency and accuracy within and across the considered tiers?} \item {RQ3: What is the impact of the Early Exit operator in terms of inference latency and accuracy within and across the considered tiers?} \item {RQ4: What is the impact of the Partitioned operator in terms of inference latency and accuracy across the considered tiers?} \item {RQ5: What is the impact of hybrid operators in terms of inference latency and accuracy within and across the considered tiers?} \item {RQ6: What is the impact of network bandwidth variations on the deployment strategies in terms of inference latency?} \end{itemize} Answering these research questions guides MLOps Engineers and researchers in the AI field to better understand and assess the impact of how and where black-box models are deployed in an Edge AI environment.
+The results of this paper provide valuable insights for MLOps Engineers debating the most feasible choices for performing inferences in Edge AI contexts.